 But anyway, Lloyd's book introduced me to the idea of a funnel.
 Funnels are a marketing concept, basically emails or mini websites that "funnel" customers to your offer.
 That, in turn introduced me to ClickFunnels and a guy named Russell Brunson.

 I have given so much money to Russell and ClickFunnels over the past year but I don't regret it!
 I took his Your First Funnel Challenge and became a founding member of his ClickFunnels 2.0 software site.
 Eventually that site will replace all my other sites.
 It's still very beta and I'm still very awful at the tech but they give THREE live training sessions every week in the Facebook group.
-I highly recommend the Your First Funnel Challenge if you see an ad for it.
+I highly recommend the Your First Funnel Challenge; use the link above (it is an affiliate link so I will get a small payment at no cost to you if you sign up for Click Funnels 2.0).
 Once I found out about ClickFunnels I fell down a rabbit hole of online courses.

 First I joined MindValley and took a variety of mindset courses and then I took Eric Edmedes' Business Freedom Blueprint class on setting up your business so you can someday exit it by selling it or hiring a CEO to run to for you.
 This was a great class but way beyond my level.
 I am nowhere near exiting my business, since I don't even have any employees.
 I have set up some of his recommended processes for the future, however.